Itai-Nelken/itai-lang/README.md

 *ptr_array; // 2
 // same for subtraction, multipliaction, and division.
 ```
-Pointer arithmetic is safe because they have runtime checks to check that they aren't accesing memory they shouldn't.<br>
+Pointer arithmetic is safe because it has runtime checks to make sure that memory that shouldn't be accesed isn't accessed.<br>

 #### **References:**
 ```golang